Disease Guide ·Bloat (GDV) ·2026

 Bloat Coverage Basics

-Most accident-and-illness policies cover bloat/GDV as an emergency illness.
-Many policies also cover it under accident coverage since it's an acute emergency.
-The standard 14-day illness waiting period applies, but some accident-only plans have shorter waits.
-Surgery, ICU, and follow-up are all typically covered.
+Most accident-and-illness policies cover bloat/GDV as emergency illness.
+Many also cover under accident coverage.
+The standard 14-day waiting period applies; accident-only plans may have shorter waits.
+Surgery, ICU, and follow-up are typically covered.

 Red flag · Deductible